This page contains information about allotments, including how to apply for one, how much it costs and how to raise

 Find and apply for an allotment

 Use the map to find allotment sites near you.
 The map shows who owns the allotment and who manages it.
-Allotments we own are managed by us, or allotment associations - for these sites, you can apply for an allotment through us.
+Allotments we own are either managed by us or by an allotment association on our behalf.
+You can apply for a plot on any of these sites by joining their waiting list using our apply for an allotment form.
+You must be over 18 and live in County Durham to apply.

 Where no details are displayed, you may be able to find out who manages the site by visiting it and speaking to plot holders on the site.

-The annual rent period for allotments that we manage, runs from 1 November to 31 October.
+The annual rent period for allotments that we directly manage, runs from 1 November to 31 October.
 You will receive your invoice by 15 November, or within two weeks of taking over your plot.
 Your payment due date is included in your invoice.

 Details of allotment charges for each size band:

 |Allotment site band||Average plot size per site||Annual rent charged on 1 November 2018|